thakur-nandan/sprint/README.md

   ```
 </details>

-Or if you like run python directly, just run this for evaluating `castorini/unicoil-noexp-msmarco-passage` on `BeIR/SciFact`:
+Or if you like run python directly, just run the code snippet below for evaluating `castorini/unicoil-noexp-msmarco-passage` on `BeIR/SciFact`:
 ```python
 from sparse_retrieval.inference import aio